bkp1234/content/files/en-us/web/javascript/reference/global_objects/function/bind/index.md

 const retrieveX = module.getX;
 retrieveX();
-//  returns 9; the function gets invoked at the global scope
+//  returns undefined; the function gets invoked at the global scope

 //  Create a new function with 'this' bound to module
 //  New programmers might confuse the